 By simply making sure that the splice is embedded, you’ll ensure that it has an appropriate medium (like concrete, sand, or stone dust) to prevent overheating.

-Once your project is completed, it’s ready to be used.
+Once the stairs are completed, they are ready to be used.
 Just add snow!

 Make sure to monitor your system and control throughout the first couple of snowfalls to see if any adjustments are required.

-WarmlyYours offers a wide variety of controls for our snow melting systems—from a manual option with a timer that will only activate when you turn it on/off, to an automatic option that will turn on when it senses snow is falling and the ambient temperature is below a certain threshold, typically 38 degrees Fahrenheit.
+WarmlyYours offers a wide variety of controls for our snow melting systems - from a manual option with a timer that will only activate when you turn it on/off, to an automatic option that will turn on when it senses snow is falling.

 Most WarmlyYours snow melting systems will continue to run past when the snow stops falling.
 This will typically evaporate the water left behind, and in its place, you’ll find clean, dry pavers or concrete.
 Snow melting systems like this allow you to do away with chemical melting agents, which will be easier on your pets and your vehicles.
 It will also be much easier on your body when you can officially retire the snow shovel.